 Every day of our lives, we face risks, some of which can be serious and damaging.
-People who want to minimize the costs that come with those risks can buy a product that allows them to get money when bad things that happen to them or their property.
+People who want to minimize the costs that come with those risks can buy a product that allows them to get money when bad things happen to them or their property.
 That product is called insurance.

 What does insurance do for me?